Workplace Hazardous Materials Information System

 What Is A WHMIS Certificate?

 A certificate is issued when you complete the Workplace Hazardous Materials Information System training.
-Employers need to make sure that every employee is properly trained on how to handle dangerous goods in there workplace safely.
+Employers need to make sure that every employee is properly trained on how to handle dangerous goods in their workplace safely.

-Although you do need to have a certificate if you are handling dangerous goods, all employers that have dangerous or hazards materials in the workplace want you to have a certificate to show that you understand the importance of hazardous materials and that you have been trained properly in how to handle them.
+Although you do need to have a certificate if you are handling dangerous goods, all employers that have dangerous or hazardous materials in the workplace want you to have a certificate to show that you understand the importance of hazardous materials and that you have been trained properly in how to handle them.

-Who Needs Training In Workplace Hazardous Information System
+Who Needs Training In Workplace Hazardous Information Systems?

-Anybody in the workplace that uses dangerous materials needs to be trained in.
+Anybody in the workplace that uses dangerous materials needs to be trained.
 This would include employees as well as supervisors to ensure they understand how to handle dangerous goods in the workplace.

-The Workplace Hazardous Materials Information System are laws, created in 1988 to:
+The Workplace Hazardous Materials Information System are law, created in 1988 to:

 - give employers and workers information about the hazardous products or chemicals they may be exposed to at work